ahukui/BOWDANet/README.md

-# BOWDANet
+# BOWDA-Net
-Source code for BOWDANet
+Source code for BOWDA-Net